-As an American abstract artist living and working in San Diego County, Anita Lewis’ work emulates her international heritage and love of modern design with natural influences.
+As an American abstract artist now living and working in Tucson AZ, Anita Lewis’ work emulates her international heritage and love of modern design with natural influences.
 Born in Los Angeles, she grew up bilingual with European cultural influences.

 Anita Lewis is no stranger to the fine arts and architecture, drawing from her ancestral heritage of artists, musicians, draftsmen and engineers.
 She began oil painting at the tender age of eleven, and selling her first commissioned work at age 14.
 After graduating in 1979 with a BA in art and interior architectural design at California State University Northridge, she sought to broaden her horizons and left for Europe.
 Intending to stay only one year, she returned to the United States almost 20 years later, having raised a daughter, and launching a successful career of high-end modern interior design, and exhibiting her art in Augsburg, Germany.
 Once back in the US, she began her own high-profiled design business, pioneering high-end European kitchen design and the import of prominent European brand name furnishings into the San Diego/La Jolla area.